Parashat Vzot Habracha

 Additionally during the entire 40 year journey in the desert, the bones of Yehuda were rolling in his coffin, because of the excommunication which he had accepted upon himself when he took responsibility for Benjamin saying that if he would not bring him back to Yackov he will be a sinner to him for all of the days.
 By Moshe placing Yehuda near Reuvain he alluded to the merit of Yehuda being the one responsible for causing Reuvain to confess his sin.
 Hashem should then listen to the voice of Yehuda and allow his bones to finally rest.

-Moshe then blessed that Hashem should listen to the voice of Yehuda and hear the prayers of his descendants King Dovid, King Shlomo, King Asa during the Battle of the Africans, Kind Yehoshofot during his battle with the Ammonites and King Chizkiyah when he was attacked by Sancherev.
+Moshe then blessed that Hashem should listen to the voice of Yehuda and hear the prayers of his descendants King Dovid, King Shlomo, King Asa during the Battle of the Africans, King Yehoshofot during his battle with the Ammonites and King Chizkiyah when he was attacked by Sancherev.
 Hashem should bring him back from war in peace to his people.
-May the hands of the Yehudim fight their battle and extract vengeance for them.
-He should help them against their enemies, specifically King Yehoshafot when he cried out as he was about to be killed during the Battle of Ramot Gilad and Hashem helped him.
+May the hands of the Yehudim fight their battle, especialy during the reign of King Dovid and extract vengeance for them.
+He should help them against their enemies.
+Moshe prayed specifically King Yehoshafot when he cried out as he was about to be killed during the Battle of Ramot Gilad and Hashem helped him.